evanliu3594/PM2.5-attr-mort/README.md

 1. Clone the repo and open it

-2. Replace the sample data in `./Data` with your customized ones: **!!Attention: Data Structure Must Be Kept!!**
+2. Replace the sample data in `./Data/` with your customized ones:
+!!Attention: Data  Structure Must Be Kept!!

     - for China estimation, you'll need to customize:
         - the `FID_information`, which stores the coordination and geophysical information of each grid cell